 Oh, Snap!
-Do you see Bob Ross as a Doll?
+Did you see the Bob Ross Funko POP Doll?

 Yup! you heard me right, Bob Ross funk Pop Doll.
 For those of you who have lived under a rock for the last twenty years, the company Funko makes iconic bobbleheads.
 They have somewhere around 1000 different licensed figures.
 You might have remembered when the movie “Captain America: Civil War” came out and everyone knows about ant-man going giant.
 This was because the toys for Civil War were released early and spilled the beans.
 So, yeah these are a popular line of toys.